kmac303/Visional-Glassy-Field/README.md

 Visional Glassy Field is a GLSL shader designed for Synesthesia Live, and is an adaptation of Abstract Glassy Field created by Shane (Original GLSL: https://www.shadertoy.com/view/4ttGDH).
 Aspects of the scene have been adjusted to utilize many of the Synesthesia Shader Format utilities to make the scene fully audio reactive.

+Audio Reactive elements include movement based on the audio input's time.
+Bass Hits will affect shadows and the purple glow.

+Scene Controls have been added to allow the user to adjust parameters within the scene like glow, intensity, vibrance, camera parameters, and more.

 Demo video: https://www.youtube.com/watch?v=3HpyvFEv1yg